 Our property litigators handle the statutory procedure elements of enfranchisement matters.
 Our residential conveyancers deal with the conveyancing aspects once any statutory procedure has been completed and the newly acquired interests are to be formalised.

-We are highly experienced in handling lease extensions and collective enfranchisements, both on a voluntary “ex-statute” basis and under the terms of the Leasehold Reform, Housing and Urban Development Act 1993.
+We are highly experienced in handling lease extensions and collective enfranchisements of flats, both on a voluntary “ex-statute” basis and under the terms of the Leasehold Reform, Housing and Urban Development Act 1993.
+Additionally, we have specialist expertise in the enfranchisement of leasehold houses under the terms of the Leasehold Reform Act 1967.
+This is notoriously difficult legislation to navigate but we have been successful in obtaining favourable results for clients both in negotiating the terms of the eventual transfer and applying for them to be determined by Tribunal.
 We have a proven track record in enabling clients to obtain the best possible terms for their new leases and freehold transfers, ensuring that the statutory timetables are carefully managed and all avenues explored.

 We are also experts in handling tenants’ rights to take over the management of their buildings under the Commonhold and Leasehold Reform Act 2002, and exercising the right to buy a freehold where the landlord has signalled an intention to sell under the Landlord and Tenant Act 1987.
 We advise on the rules and obligations imposed when these statutory procedures are invoked, always with the goal of achieving the best possible outcome for you, the client.

 We regularly write articles sharing information and useful summaries of the lease extension and collective enfranchisement processes.
 Please see the article links below.